MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/instant-flows.md

 | You don't have a premium Power Automate license| Get a premium license.
 For more information, see [Buy Power Automate licenses](/power-platform/admin/power-automate-licensing/buy-licenses).|The owner of the flow must have Power Automate premium license.|

 > [!TIP]
 > There can also be other reasons why the flow isn't showing.
-One way to determine why is to open the flow details page in Power Automate.
-Power Automate will, in most cases, indicate the reason the flow isn't working.
+One way to help determine why is to open the flow details page in Power Automate.
+Power Automate will sometimes indicate the reason the flow isn't working.

 ## Next steps